anguyen216/mTSP-work/README.md

 # Approaches
 There are several ways to solve mTSP, but one basic solution is to build from the solution of the TSP (travelling saleman) problem, where `N = 1`.

----
 ## Approaches for TSP problem
+TSP is a specific case of mTSP (or mTSP is a generic case of TSP) in which `N = 1`.
+All other constraints remain.
+Compares to mTSP, TSP is a smaller and simpler problem; however, it's NP complexity remains.
+There are several approaches for solving TSP problem.
+The two main approaches are exact solution (deterministic approach) and near-optimal solution (heuristics).
-The following list the algorithms included in this repository for solving the TSP problem
+The following list the algorithms included in this repository for solving the TSP problem.

 ### Exact solution using Dynamic Programming (DP)
 The details of the algorithm can be found [here](https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm#:~:text=The%20Held%E2%80%93Karp%20algorithm%2C%20also,to%20find%20a%20minimum%2Dlength)